Best subscription-free smart home devices

-Best home security system
+Best subscription-free home security system

 Ring is one of the newest entries into the smart-home alarm sector, but its debut Ring Alarm is impressive.
 The base station and sensors are cheaper than the competition, and it will trigger, alarm, and send notifications to your phone without a subscription plan.

 It’s also a breeze to install, so you shouldn’t need to pay anyone to install it for you.

 If you want professional monitoring that will dispatch the police in the event of a break-in—a service that no company offers for free—Ring charges just $10 per month or $100 per year.
 And that includes cloud storage for any Ring security cameras and video doorbells you might have.